Last Updated: August 14, 2025 11:31:20 AM PDT

 How is seniority calculated?

 Seniority is calculated by full-time equivalent months (or hours) of University service in any job classification or title.
 Employment prior to a break in service (separation from employment status) shall not be counted.
 See: How to Calculate Seniority for Layoff/ Reduction in Time.
+Please note, if the employee was hired before the Path conversion in 2020, the HR Contact may need to look at multiple systems to do an accurate calculation.

 What is an out-of-seniority layoff?